openownership/data-standard/docs/schema/guidance/repr-updates.rst

 Each BODS statement issued in relation to any element of a subject's declared beneficial ownership network, at any point in time, MUST contain the subject's ``recordId`` as its ``declarationSubject``.

-The BODS data producer SHOULD publish guidance for data users explaining how to understand the lifecycle of declared information using the available BODS data.
+The BODS data producer SHOULD publish guidance for data users explaining how to understand the lifecycle of declared information with reference to the available BODS data.